BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 Walter Cannon began his career in science as a Harvard undergraduate in the year 1892, working along side Henry Bowditch, who had worked with Claude Bernard, and directed the laboratory in physiology at Harvard.

-Cannon's research, experimentations and findings include…
+Cannon's research, experimentations, and findings include…

 FIGHT OR FLIGHT

-He asserted that not only physical emergencies, such as blood loss from trauma but also psychological emergencies, such as antagonistic encounters between members of the same species, evoke the release of adrenaline into the bloodstream.
+He asserted that not only physical emergencies, such as blood loss from trauma but also psychological emergencies, such as antagonistic social encounters between members of the same species, evoke the release of adrenaline into the bloodstream.

 Cannon research highlighted the importance of adrenaline, and it's effects on different body organs, all of which aim to optimize energy management, and return the organism to balanced homeostasis after threatening situations.

-ADRENALINE, THE SYMPATHOADRENAL SYSTEM
+ADRENALINE, & THE SYMPATHOADRENAL SYSTEM

 In the 1930's, Cannon proposed the existence and functional unity of the sympathoadrenal system.
 He theorized that the sympathetic nervous system and the adrenal gland work together using the same chemical messenger "Adrenaline", as a unit to maintain homeostasis in emergencies.